pivotal/docs-tap/cartographer-conventions/creating-conventions.md

 After all convention servers are finished processing a PodIntent for a workload, the convention controller updates the PodIntent with the latest version of the PodTemplateSpec and sets `PodIntent.status.conditions[].status=True` where `PodIntent.status.conditions[].type=Ready`.
-This status change signals the Supply Chain Choreographer that Convention Service is finished with its work.
+This status change signals the Supply Chain Choreographer that Cartographer Conventions is finished with its work.
 The status change also executes whatever steps are waiting in the supply chain.

 ## <a id='get-started'></a>Getting started

-With this high-level understanding of Convention Service components, let's look at how to create and deploy a custom convention.
+With this high-level understanding of Cartographer Conventions components, let's look at how to create and deploy a custom convention.

 > **Note:** This document covers developing conventions using [GOLANG](https://golang.org/), but this can be done using other languages by following the specs.